noahgrant/resourcerer/README.md

 </div>
 ```

 * `log` (function): method invoked when an error is caught by the ErrorBoundary.
 Takes the caught error as an argument.
-Use this hook to send caught errors to your error monitoring system.
-Default noop.
+Use this hook to send caught errors to your error monitoring system. **Default:** noop.

 * `prefilter` (function): proxy for Schmackbone's [ajaxPrefilter](https://github.com/noahgrant/schmackbone#backboneajaxprefilter) method, which is a great place to add custom request headers (like auth headers) or do custom error response handling.
-See Schmackbone's documentation for more.
-Default noop.
+See Schmackbone's documentation for more. **Default:** the identity function.

 * `queryParamsPropName` (string): the name of the prop representing url query parameters that `withResources` will look for and flatten for its children.
 If your application already flattens query parameters, you can ignore this property.
-Otherwise, when a url search string of, for example, `?end_time=1558100000000&start_time=1555508000000` is turned into an object prop of `{end_time: 1558100000000, start_time: 1555508000000}`, `withResources`-wrapped components will see `props.end_time` and `props.start_time`, and `useResources` will return `end_time` and `start_time` for ease of use in your executor function.
-Default `'urlParams'`.
+Otherwise, when a url search string of, for example, `?end_time=1558100000000&start_time=1555508000000` is turned into an object prop of `{end_time: 1558100000000, start_time: 1555508000000}`, `withResources`-wrapped components will see `props.end_time` and `props.start_time`, and `useResources` will return `end_time` and `start_time` for ease of use in your executor function. **Default:** `'urlParams'`.

 * `track` (function): method invoked when [`measure: true`](#measure) is passed in a resource's config.
-Use this hook to send the measured data to your application analytics tracker.
-Default noop.
+Use this hook to send the measured data to your application analytics tracker. **Default:** noop.
 The method is invoked with two arguments:

     * the event string, `'API Fetch'`
     * event data object with the following properties: